 Kris Wu, number 11?
 And now Luhan… number 6?!
 Is this an indication of seismic shifts in China’s pop culture environment?
-Not really, Luhan took home No. 1 on a different top celebrity list recently and is still incredibly active.
+Not really, Luhan took home No. 1 on a different list of Chinese celebrities recently and is still incredibly active.
 Last year he played a part in another new China street dance reality show, iQIYI’s Hot-Blood Dance Crew, and also put out his new album XXVII.

 Check Out this Insane Chizza Ad in Which K-pop Star Luhan Claims to be the New Colonel Sanders

 Like No. 1 Jackson Yee, fellow TFBoy Karry is beginning to shed his boyhood skin.
 In 2017 the TFBoys leader was admitted into Beijing Film Academy, and last year released his own autobiography 19 Year Old Time Difference.
 An autobiography at 19?!
 Man.
 Anyway, in 2018 he starred in the youth adventure drama Eagles and Youngster and otherwise was fairly quiet, but don’t expect him to shy away from the limelight completely just yet.

 Another fresh face on this list, Deng Lun surged to popularity in 2018 courtesy of the wuxia romance drama Ashes In Time and also co-starring alongside another our number 3 hit Chinese celebrity, Dilraba Dilmurat, in Sweet Dreams.
 His rise to fame began earlier than last year though — in 2017 he made it onto Forbes China’s 30 under 30 for Chinese entertainment.